swch/strivve-docs-nextjs/src/pages/resources/job-progress/index.md

 QUEUED    | No | Job is queued and ready to be processed by the VBS.
 IN\_PROGRESS | No | Job has been picked up by a VBS.
 AUTH | No | Job is authenticating with user credentials.
-PENDING\_NEWCREDS | No | New credentials are required to conintue.
+PENDING\_NEWCREDS | No | New credentials are required to continue.
 PENDING | No | Additional information required, check the account_link attribute on the credential_request to see what properties are required.
 CREDS\_RECEIVED | No | VBS has acknowledged receipt of new credentials.
 CREDS\_SUBMITTED | No | VBS has submitted the credentials to the site.
 UPDATING | No | VBS is authenticated with merchant site, client application may choose to let the user navigate away.
-CANCEL\_REQUESTED | Yes | Job is not longer needed by the user, and can be safely deleted.
+CANCEL\_REQUESTED | Yes | Job is no longer needed by the user, and can be safely deleted.

 There are other statuses that may be returned, but they are mostly informational.
 IMPORTANT: "PENDING", "PENDING_NEWCREDS", "PENDING\_TFA" and "PENDING_TFA_MESSAGE" indicate that a request message has been posted for that job, and the envelope_id included in the message will be required for a response.
-"PENDING_TFA_MESSAGE" requests require an immmediate response of "ack" because the user is not required to send any contextual information to unblock the transaction.
+"PENDING_TFA_MESSAGE" requests require an immediate response of "ack" because the user is not required to send any contextual information to unblock the transaction.

 ## Termination Types